 One flower of hope – oh, pass and leave it there!4From ‘Descriptive Sketches Taken during a Pedestrian Tour among the Alps’ (1793)

 You know, don’t quench or question these people’s faith: they’re happier with it.
 Well, surely that must be right, it seems to me.
 Obviously, Christian faith has been of enormous comfort through the centuries to people in tragic circumstances.
-I don’t see what you gain by trying to stamp it out, like Richard Dawkins – and what you lose is obvious: not just a huge resource for comfort spiritually but also, well, the moral dimension, which we seem to be much in need of.
+I don’t see what you gain by trying to stamp it out, like Richard Dawkins5Interviewed for High Profile in February 1995 – and what you lose is obvious: not just a huge resource for comfort spiritually but also, well, the moral dimension, which we seem to be much in need of.

 I guess that the Dawkins camp would say that it is all a question of truth.
 Is it right to commend something you don’t believe is true on the grounds that it keeps people on the straight and narrow?
 And aren’t you yourself proof that one can live a moral life without it?

 Yes, I take your point… Well, I’m not sure that I wouldn’t have been a more moral person myself if I had kept my religious faith.
 Not that I’m a criminal, of course… I’m sure that my father was a much better man because of his faith.
 I mean, the people I have known well who were religious – and quite a few of them I would think of as almost saintly – didn’t behave unselfishly because they thought they would be punished if they didn’t but, I believe, out of love of God.

 Fifty years ago or so, there was a widespread opinion that as societies became better educated and wealthier, religion would wither away; but patently that hasn’t happened.
 Does that influence your attitude to religion, and to Christianity specifically: that, whether or not it is true, it speaks to a deep and ineradicable human need?